Diverse Companies in Maine’s Forest Products Industry

 Maine Technology Institute

 MTI offers funding and programs that help companies accelerate progress to the market for new products, technologies and processes, leverage additional private and public investment, and ultimately, expand their economic impact.

 Research & Education

-Research facilities, training, and education collaborate with industry and provide a pipeline of skilled workers from labs to logging camps.
+Research facilities, training, and education collaborate with industry to provide a pipeline of skilled workers from labs to logging camps

 The College of Natural Sciences, Forestry and Agriculture at the University of Maine is one of the most respected forestry programs in North America.
-The College’s Forest Bioproducts Research Institute (FBRI) is tasked with creating and commercializing new bioproducts such as chemicals and fuels.
+The College’s Forest Bioproducts Research Institute is tasked with creating and commercializing new bioproducts such as chemicals and fuels.
 Research is also conducted on the production and transformation of wood composites as well as pulp and paper.
 The University’s Advanced Materials and Composites Center is comprised of 13 integrated laboratories that develop and test durable, lightweight, corrosion-resistant materials including cross laminated timber (CLT) and nanocellulose.
-The Technology Research Center can produce small scale manufacturing while the Process Development Center houses a state-of-the art pilot plant producing cellulose, and was recently working on beer coasters from spent grains.
+The Technology Research Center can produce small scale manufacturing while the Process Development Center houses a state-of-the art pilot plant producing cellulose.

 Maine Quality Centers Program funds customized workforce training delivered through Maine’s community college system.
 One of these is a collaboration with the Professional Logging Contractors of Maine, which offers a 12-week certificate program on the highly technical equipment used in today’s timber harvesting operations.